citusdata/podyn/README.md

 Adding new column to table events: payload jsonb
 ```

-An initial CREATE TABLE statement is constructed from the partition key and secondary indexes of the DynamoDB tables.
+An initial `CREATE TABLE` statement is constructed from the partition key and secondary indexes of the DynamoDB tables.
+In additino, a index is created for every secondary index.
 After that, the data in the DynamoDB table is scanned in batches.
 Before a batch is sent to postgres, any fields that did not appear in the existing schema are added as new columns.
-After the new columns are added, COPY is used to load the batch into postgres.
+After the new columns are added, `COPY` is used to load the batch into postgres.

 ## Replicate changes from DynamoDB